biod/sambamba/README.md

 ## Note

-Use the latest version of DMD.
-Older ones may have bugs causing segfaults.
+Use the latest version of DMD, older ones may have bugs causing segfaults.

+Release builds are compiled using GDC 4.7 branch, for performance reasons.
+However, they may not be as stable as executables compiled with DMD.

 # Copyright